Bulgaria in the Eurovision Song Contest 2007: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2007 Eurovision Song Contest on 24 October 2006.
-Since 2005, the broadcaster has organised a national final in order to select the Bulgarian entry for the competition, a selection procedure that continued for their 2007 entry.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2007 contest on 24 October 2006.
+Since 2005, BNT had organised a national final in order to select its entry for the competition, a selection procedure that continued for its 2007 entry.